 Pros: Free.
 Yes there is no such thing as pirated Linux because it is open source, which also means you can download, install and even modify it at no cost.
 You are not likely to get a virus as frequent as you will on Microsoft Windows.
 Also, there are certain applications that will only run on linux, for example, penetrating tools like Backtrack (Now kali).
 Has a terminal which works like commandline in Windows but with more function.
 You can basically do everything in Linux with just the terminal.

-Cons: A lot of applications are incompatible although you can use Wine to run
+Cons: A lot of applications are incompatible although you can use Wine to run some Windows applications.

 3. Mac: